Community services

 Disability services

-NCAT can review decisions under the Disability Inclusion Act 2014 about financial assistance to persons with disability.
+NCAT reviews decisions under the Disability Inclusion Act 2014 about financial assistance to persons with disability.

 Steps in a review of a community services decision